-In 2016, we learned that Pan Am Railways was abandoning a 6.36-mile long railroad corridor in Boscawen and Concord.
-It goes from the southern end of the Northern Rail Trail in Boscawen to Commercial Street in Concord.
+In 2016, we learned that Pan Am Railways was abandoning a 6.36-mile long railroad corridor in Boscawen (0.68) and Concord (5.68 miles), going from the southern end of the Northern Rail Trail in Boscawen to Commercial Street in Concord.
 From Commercial Street, it's just a hop, skip and a jump to Downtown Concord and the State House and all the shops on the new, improved, bike friendly Main Street.

 We have a tremendous opportunity to convert Concord's 5.68-mile stretch of abandoned railroad property into a trail that could be used for both non motorized transportation and recreation.
 Opportunities like this are rare.
 In fact, this is only the fourth railroad abandonment in NH since 2001 and the first since 2008.
 If the State or the City doesn't take action, the land could be bought by abutters and broken up into small parcels.

 Like it says in the statewide Rail Plan, “Rail corridors are difficult to replicate once they are abandoned and disassembled...."

 In 2017, we initiated a petition to show the support of the community for this key stretch of the Merrimack River Greenway Trail.
 In two months, over 1,600 people, including 658 from Concord and Penacook, signed the petition--a very good show of support for the development of this rail trail.
 (Click here to see the names of the signers.)

 In 2021, we initiated a second petition, again to gage the public's support for Concord buying the property.
 In just three weeks, over a thousand people signed it, including 438 from Concord and Penacook.
 (Click here to see the names of the signers.)

 The evidence is clear that biking and walking trails promote better communities for families, visitors and business.
 This section of the MRGT would link to the Northern Rail Trail and bring the trail to the very doorstep of downtown Concord!